Tallwave/sketch-spellcheck-all-layers/README.md

-# Spell Check This Page
+# Spell Check Whole Page
 Run spell check on all text layers in the page.

 Displays a list of all text that has a spelling error and the misspelled word.